Diffractive lensless imaging with optimized Voronoi-Fresnel phase: Introduction

-Here we report a lensless camera with spatially-coded Voronoi-Fresnel phase to overcome the above limitations from a fundamentally distinct perspective.
-Inspired by the random and uniform distribution of lenslets in the apposition compound eyes (Fig.~\ref{fig:overview}a), and motivated by an observation from the properties of the engineered heuristic PSFs~\cite{boominathan2020phlatcam}, we find that the image quality after algorithmic reconstruction is positively related to the sparse distribution of high-contrast bright spots in the PSFs, subject to the phase being physically realizable.
+Here we report a new diffractive lensless camera with spatially-coded Voronoi-Fresnel phase to improve the imaging performance by leveraging the benefits of both the compound-eye structure and PSF engineering.
+Inspired by the random and uniform distribution of lenslets in the apposition compound eyes~\cite{kim2016hexagonal}, and motivated by an observation from the properties of the engineered heuristic PSFs~\cite{boominathan2020phlatcam}, we find that the image quality after algorithmic reconstruction is positively related to the sparse distribution of high-contrast bright spots in the PSFs, subject to the phase being physically realizable.
 In other words, lensless cameras favor PSFs with concentrated sparse patterns.
-From the perspective of information theory, Modulation Transfer Function (MTF)~\cite{goodman2005introduction}, the Fourier counterpart of PSF, offers a more comprehensive measure to quantify this phenomenon.
+From the perspective of Fourier optics, Modulation Transfer Function (MTF)~\cite{goodman2005introduction}, the Fourier counterpart of PSF, offers a more comprehensive measure to quantify this phenomenon.
 High frequency details are better recoverable in the reconstruction algorithms if the cut-off frequency is kept as large as possible, as well as the MTF is uniformly distributed in all directions in the Fourier domain.
 However, MTF is a 2D function of spatial frequencies.
 We therefore define MTF volume (MTFv) as a single-number metric for information maximization.
 A larger MTFv value encourages the system to transmit more information from hardware to software.